Crosses and Crucifixes

 Elizabeth Schickel-Robinson.
 The daughter of noted Sacred Artist William Schickel, Schickel-Robinson lives and works near the Grailville religious community in Loveland, Ohio, where she and her ten siblings were born and raised, and meets for prayer at the community's oratory, the iconic contemporary sanctuary her father created out of an old barn.
 Schickel-Robinson is an accomplished sacred artist in her own right, a painter, sculptor, mobile-maker, calligrapher, and stained-glass designer, and the family talent has passed to a third generation.
 Her son, Emil, is a painter; her daughter, Kristen, a set-designer.
 The cast-bronze, wood, and hammered metal crucifix Elizabeth created for me beautifully captures the suffering humanity of Christ on the Cross, while reminding us of the Resurrection in the encompassing image of a blazing, fully-risen sun.

-Gib Singleton.
-This harrowing representation of a spread-eagled Christ on the cross, (seen, here, in a cast bronze replica), is one of the most photographed crucifixes in history.
+Gib Singleton (1935-2914): This harrowing representation of a spread-eagled Christ on the cross, (seen, here, in a cast bronze replica), is one of the most photographed crucifixes in history.
 Pope John Paul II once carried it atop his pastoral staff on pilgrimages around the globe.
-As familiar as those poignant pictures may be of the late Pope with head pressed against this crucifix-staff, few people know it is the work of an American artist, the Missouri-born Singleton, now living in New Mexico.
-Singleton sculpts both religious and Western-themed pieces and has works in the collections of both the Vatican and Yad Vashem Memorial in Jerusalem.
+As familiar as those poignant pictures may be of the late Pope with head pressed against this crucifix-staff, few people know it is the work of an American artist, the Missouri-born Singleton, now eventually settled in New Mexico.
+Singleton sculpted both religious and Western-themed pieces and is represented in the collections of both the Vatican and Yad Vashem Memorial in Jerusalem.
 Some traditionalists look askance at this “bent” cross, but it moves me to reflect on the sacrificial burden of Christ, so heavy the crossbeam sags under its weight.

 Nyoman Subrata.
 Sacred wood carving has a long history on the Indonesian island of Bali, where skilled artisans have been decorating temples and home altars with images of the gods and goddesses of Balinese Hinduism since at least the 13th century.
 Christian art pieces like this cross with a grape vine motif by Balinese Wood Carver Nyoman Subrata are relatively rare on the island, no doubt, created with an overseas market in mind.
 Wood carving is a family affair for Subrata.
 He learned his craft from an elder brother, who studied with master Balinese carvers, and creates his pieces in a home workshop with help from his wife, four daughters, and son.
 The grape vine on this mahogany cross has special theological resonance.
 The title, Parable of the Vine, suggests Jesus’ story of the generous vineyard owner and the laborers in Matthew 20:1-16.
 It also brings to mind Christ’s words, “I am the vine,” in John 15:5.
 The fruit of the vine becomes the wine, which Christians drink in remembrance of Christ’s death on the Cross.
 Subrata creates purely decorative crosses, as well, carved with hibiscus blossoms and lotus flowers.